rahul9852-dot/mern-weather-app/README.md

 On the left-hand sidebar, you should see **Database Access**.
 Click on it and make a new user for yourself.
 1. Click on `Add New Database User`
 2. Create a new user by filling out `username` and `password`
 (this will be different creds than your actual mongo account.
-This is gives a user access to this particular database.)
+This gives a user access to this particular database.)

 On the left-hand sidebar, you should see **Network Access**.
-Make a new access point for your IP address to get permission on using your mongodb.
+Make a new access point for your IP address to get permission on using your MongoDB.

 Now create a `.env` file in your root directory of `mern-weather-app` and dynamically add this to your `.env`
 ```javascript
 DB=mongodb+srv://<username>:<password>@<cluster-id>.mongodb.net/test?retryWrites=true&w=majority
 ```
-To get the cluster ID, go to **Clusters** and click on **Connect > Connect your application** to get a more detailed view of how the DB string should look like.
+To get the cluster-ID, go to **Clusters** and click on **Connect > Connect your application** to get a more detailed view of how the DB string should look like.

 ## Run Locally